NixOS/rfcs/rfcs/0075-declarative-wrappers.md

 introduce a new `makeWrapperAuto` setup hook that will take care of this in the way described as follows.

-As a start, we'll need to think about all packages in Nixpkgs that using them requires some environment variables to be set.
+As a start, we'll need to think about all packages in Nixpkgs that require environment variables to be set at runtime.
 Every such package will put in `$dev/nix-support/wrappers.json` a list of environment variables that are "linked" to this package. "linked" means that using this package requires these environment variables to be set in runtime.